yashika3007/Data-Analysis---Dashboard/README.md

   ## Project Insights
   - Womens are More Likely To Buy as Compared to Mens (~64%).
-  -Maharastra, Karnataka and Uttar Pradesh  are top 3 States.
+  - Maharastra, Karnataka and Uttar Pradesh  are top 3 States.
-  -Adult Age Group (30-49)  are max contributing (50%).
+  - Adult Age Group (30-49)  are max contributing (50%).
-  -Amazon , Myntra and Flipkart are Max Contributing channels.
+  - Amazon , Myntra and Flipkart are Max Contributing channels.

 ## Final Conclusion:
  To improve the sales of vrinda store, a strategic marketing plan focused on womens aged 30- 49 years residing in Maharashtra, Karnataka and Uttar Pradesh should be implemented.